SekenderNaveed1/TOSCheck/README.md

 Maybe.
 Right now, CLI only, fast, quiet, looks cool.
 A web UI might come later.

 **Can I use it at work?**
 If your job lets you use open-source, yes.
-If not, maybe read the tech policy.
+If not, maybe read the acceptable use policy.
 (See?
 Reading helps.)

 **Will it yell at me for not reading the TOS?**
 No, it’ll just silently judge you.
 Which hurts more.